SR5-FoundryVTT/SR5-FoundryVTT/README.md

 # Shadowrun5e for Foundry Virtual Tabletop
 Manifest: https://raw.githubusercontent.com/smilligan93/SR5-FoundryVTT/master/system.json

-I will always be happy to look at a Pull Request if there are features or bugs you'd like to work on.
+We will always be happy to look at a Pull Request if there are features or bugs you'd like to work on.

 ## General Information (read before playing)
 It's complicated, it's a work in progress, but it is _kinda_ stable.
-I try to break as little as possible.
+We try to break as little as possible.

 #### Currently Supported Actor Sheets
 - Character